 Child custody in California is decided with the health, safety and welfare of the child as the court’s primary concern.
 California Family Code Section 3020 states that it is public policy to allow children frequent and continuing contact with both parents after a dissolution of marriage.
 This means that shared and joint custody agreements are the most common.
 However, one parent may not be given any custodial rights if there is reason to suspect that the child would be in danger in that parent’s care.

 A DUI arrest or conviction on your record could demonstrate that you are at risk of substance abuse or drinking and driving with your child in the car.
-It will be up to you or your child custody lawyer to argue that your history of DUI is just that – history.
+It will be up to you or your San Digeo child custody attorney to argue that your history of DUI is just that – history.
 It can help to go into recovery or participate in substance abuse counseling prior to your child custody case.
 This can show the courts that you are not at risk of future DUIs.
 An action such as having your criminal record sealed or expunged can also help.